The Mastermind Behind BTS Explains the K-Pop Group's Success

 You recently acquired Source Music, and expressed an interest in forming a new girl group.
 How is that going?

 Regarding [Source Music group] GFriend, they’ve released great content so far.
 What we’re trying to do is refine and streamline a storyline, a concept, so that when they’re on their next project it would make sense how they arrived at a new style.
-We are also going to be promoting an audition for a girl group with us and Source Media.
+We are also going to be promoting an audition for a girl group with us and Source Music.
 Just like with Disney — animations, family movies, Marvel and Star Wars — I am trying to approach market segmentation while retaining the virtues of K-pop.

 One thing we haven’t mentioned yet is ARMY (the fandom name of BTS’s avid supporters around the world).
 You’re planning a lot to involve the fans, from the development of Weverse (a fan app) and Weply (an e-commerce platform) to movies.
 What should BTS fans and Big Hit followers be looking out for?